UOA-CS732-SE750-Students-2024/project-group-noble-nightingales/README.md

 Our Web Application is deployed on this [link](https://unimedia.azurewebsites.net/explore)

+- This application consists of two branches:
+  - main branch, which you can use to run the application in development mode
+  - BUILD-VERSION branch, which you can use to run the application after executing npm run build
+  - Further instructions are listed below

 ## IMPORTRANT !!!
 Limitations of this application:
 - This application utilizes Youtube Data API V3 from Google APIs, which inherently comes with a daily token limit.
 This token limit is relatively low and can be consumed very quickly, therefore, it is normal if the application no longer functions after a series of reloads and searches.
 (No need to worry that much as long as you do not over test it)
 - The AI function of our application utilizes ChatGPT API, therefore, the performance of AI recommendation and filtering features are throttled by the capavilities of GPT-4